borgestassio/Wind-Turbine-Control/Set-up Environment/README.md

 We will start by the OpenLoop example, as this example will perform all certification tests provided by FAST V8 (1 – 26).

-Note: If you use a 64 bits version of Matlab, your FAST_SFunc is also a 64 bits version, that means you need to change the *_ServoDyn.dat file to call the 64 bits version of the DLL controller.
-To make this change, open the file “NRELOffshrBsline5MW_Onshore_ServoDyn.dat” inside the “…\Fast\CertTest\5MW_Baseline” folder and change the line 66 from  *DISCON_win32.dll* to *ServoData/DISCON_x64.dll*
+~~Note: If you use a 64 bits version of Matlab, your FAST_SFunc is also a 64 bits version, that means you need to change the *_ServoDyn.dat file to call the 64 bits version of the DLL controller.
+To make this change, open the file “NRELOffshrBsline5MW_Onshore_ServoDyn.dat” inside the “…\Fast\CertTest\5MW_Baseline” folder and change the line 66 from  *DISCON_win32.dll* to *ServoData/DISCON_x64.dll*~~

+As pointed by [TheAfzalAmanullah](https://github.com/TheAfzalAmanullah):  If you use a 64 bits version of Matlab, your FAST_SFunc is also a 64 bits version, that means you need to change the *_ServoDyn.dat* file to call the 64 bits version of the DLL controller.
+To make this change, open ALL the files that end in *_ServoDyn.dat*, for example “NRELOffshrBsline5MW_Onshore_ServoDyn.dat” inside the “…\Fast\CertTest\5MW_Baseline” folder and change the line 66 from  *DISCON_win32.dll* to *ServoData/DISCON_x64.dll*

 Assuming that you have sucesscefuly compiled the S_Func, you can run the file *Run_OpenLoop.m* to evaluate all certification tests with the FAST_SFunc, it may take a while to complete.
 If no error comes up, you will find new files in the CertTest folder, the output files from the SFunc have the extension: .SFunc.out or .SFunc.outb, if it is binary file format, we'll get to that later.